Your May Horoscope Is Here – Passions Will Run High

 Welcome to the month of May!
 Eclipse season is still going strong, and retrograde season picks up speed this month too.
 Pluto, which is known to represent transformation, begins its five-month retrograde on May 1.
 Since Pluto is slow-moving and a far-away planet in our solar system, we may not immediately feel the effects of this retrograde in our daily lives — we’ll feel more of its influence when it comes to our subconscious thoughts and reactions.

-On May 5, a full moon lunar eclipse takes place in Scorpio at 1:34 p.m.
-EST, marking a peak moment in the eclipse story we’ve been co-creating.
+On May 5, a full moon lunar eclipse takes place in Scorpio, marking a peak moment in the eclipse story we’ve been co-creating.
 Passions will run high this month, as lunar eclipses often bring unexpected endings or closure, and the sign of Scorpio is the most emotionally-charged sign of the zodiac.

 Be sure to read your horoscopes for your Sun and Rising signs for the most in-depth forecast.